funnelwheel/wp-snippets/README.md

 # wp-snippets
 WordPress Code Snippets Library

-Browse our collection of 1500+ WordPress Code Snippets to Improve Your Workflow.
+Browse our collection of WordPress and plugins specific Code Snippets to Improve Your Workflow.